Table of Contents

 Pet liability insurance for renters

-If one of your pets injures someone or damages their property, your renters insurance policy will pay for their medical bills or reimburse them for their lost items under your personal liability coverage.
+Most renters insurance policies include pet liability, which covers the cost of medical bills or reimbursement if one of your pets injures someone or damages their property.
 It will also cover your legal fees if they sue you for damages.

 The most common pet-related liability claims are for: